MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-User.md

 ```

 ### -RemotePowerShellEnabled
+**Note**: This parameter is being deprecated in cloud-based environments.
+In cloud-based environments, use the EXOModuleEnabled parameter instead.

 The RemotePowerShellEnabled parameter specifies whether the user has access to remote PowerShell.
 Remote PowerShell access is required to open the Exchange Management Shell or the Exchange admin center (EAC), even if you're trying to open the Exchange Management Shell or the EAC on the local Mailbox server.
 Valid values are:

 - $true: The user has access to remote PowerShell.
 - $false: The user doesn't have access to remote PowerShell.

 The default value depends on the management roles that are assigned to the user.

-This parameter will be soon deprecated in Exchange Online and users should switch to the EXOModuleEnabled parameter, which offers same functionality.

 ```yaml
 Type: Boolean